 Gifts in Honor of Friends or Family

-You can honor someone special by giving a donation in their name.
+Honor someone special by giving a donation in their name.
 You will receive a letter recognizing your gift and they will receive a notice of your gift.
-What better way to recognize someone special than by helping to preserve land and water they love.
-Please be sure to send their name and address along with the gift so that we may let them know.
+Help preserve the land and water that they love.
+Send their name and address along with the gift so that we may let them know.

-Families often choose to designate a non-profit whose work was important to a loved one who has passed.
-A memorial gift to CWC can be a way to remember the past and make a difference in the future.
+Families often choose to designate a nonprofit whose work was important to a loved one who has passed.
+A memorial gift to the CWC is an important way to remember the past and make a difference to the future.
 These gifts may be tax deductible.

 Stocks, Mutual Funds and Bonds